HademiData/AdewaleData/README.md

 Proficient in React.js and Django.
 Experienced in database design and management using MongoDB and MySQL Familiar with REST APIs and GraphQL.
-Knowledgeable in AWS, Docker, and Jenkins
+Basic Knowledge in AWS, Docker, and Jenkins
 Skilled in version control with Git skilled in C, Python, Java, HTML, CSS, Javascript, PHP and R programming Languages.